intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 ```

 ### Run the Jupyter Notebook example on the remote Spark cluster
-Follow the same steps in section “Connect to Jupyter Notebook Service” to interactively run the Analytics Zoo Jupyter Notebook.
+Follow the same steps in section [“Connect to Jupyter Notebook Service”](!Connect-to-Jupyter-Notebook-Service) to interactively run the Analytics Zoo Jupyter Notebook.
 The execution will be distributed to the Spark cluster.

-# Terminate the Analytics Zoo Docker container
+# Terminate the Analytics Zoo Docker Container
 Users should terminate the Analytics Zoo docker container done using it.

-### Terminate the Analytics Zoo Docker container
+### Terminate the Analytics Zoo Docker Container
 A user can list all the active docker containers by command line:
 ```
 $sudo docker ps